Malacath-92/Proxy-PDF-Maker/README.md

 - Combinear

 ## Actions
-At the top of the options you can see a `Actions` section, which are all buttons do perform various actions.
+At the top of the options you can see an `Actions` section, which are all buttons do perform various actions.

 ### Run Cropper
 When adding new images, removing images, changing color cube, changing bleed edge, or changing preview resolution you will have to press this button to update previews, the card grid, and to render the document.